pranavtumkur/How-does-Super-Bowl-affect-TV-viewership-and-musician-rating/README.md

 In this project, we will find out how some of the elements of this show interact with each other.
 We will answer questions like:
 <ul>
-What are the most extreme game outcomes?
+<li>What are the most extreme game outcomes?
-How does the game affect television viewership?s<li>How have viewership, TV ratings, and ad cost evolved over time?
+<li>How does the game affect television viewership?s<li>How have viewership, TV ratings, and ad cost evolved over time?
 <li>Who are the most prolific musicians in terms of halftime show performances?
 <\ul>